One of the more difficult things about planning any holiday is knowing how much money to take.

 Food & Drink:

 With so many excellent places to dine throughout the city, depending on your eating habits the biggest drain on your funds could well be your meals.
-But while it’s easy to splurge the majority of your budget on costly cuisine, there are also a range of options suitable for all budgets.
+But while it’s easy to splurge the majority of your budget on costly cuisine, there is also a range of options suitable for all budgets.

 For anyone on a low budget, it’s possible to get your fill for as little as $3, with some street vendors selling excellent food for next-to-nothing.